runtime-env/runtime-env/README.md

 # runtime-env

+> **The twelve-factor app stores config in _environment variables_** (often shortened to env vars or env).
+Env vars are easy to change between deploys without changing any code. - [The Twelve-Factor App](https://12factor.net/config)

 ## Feature

 - **🔒 Security First** - No environment variables will be exposed to clients unless you define it in a .env.example file.